A Complete Guide to Shell Identification [18 Kinds of Seashells Easily Explained]

 Why Am I Writing This Identifying Seashells Guide?

-Being a marine enthusiast, I have always been fascinated by marine creatures; researching them is my passion and love.
+Being a marine enthusiast, I have always been fascinated by adorable sea creatures; researching them is my passion and love.
 I love to explore the beaches of Florida to identify seashells and collect them for my collection.

 Last year, in 2023, I was at Rachel Carson Reserve with my friend Christine Angelina, from the North Carolina Maritime Museum at Beaufort